Make Over Your Foyer

 Even though it's not necessary to apply a coat of primer before you paint, it's a good idea.
 Doing so will improve the coverage and help the paint wear better.
 If your walls are stained or you're using a light color over existing dark walls, you will have to prime them first.

-With a brush or roller, apply True Value EasyCare® latex primer widthwise in 6' sections, using a zigzag pattern of overlapping ''W'' strokes.
+With a brush or roller, apply True Value EasyCare® Ultra Premium primer/sealer widthwise in 6' sections, using a zigzag pattern of overlapping ''W'' strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.
+Note: You can skip priming by using True Value EasyCare® Ultra Premium paint and primer in-one.

-Once the primer dries, apply True Value EasyCare® latex paint using the same technique.
+Once the primer dries, apply True Value EasyCare® Ultra Premium paint and primer in-one using the same technique.
 If necessary, apply a second coat of paint.
 You don't have to let the paint completely dry between coats, but your results will be better the longer you wait.

 Step 5.
 Clean up